mesalock-linux/mesapy/README.md

 - **Formal verification**: Some code in RPython's libraries and its interpreter/JIT backend are still written in C, which may contain potential memory bugs.
-To prove the memory safety of RPython, we aim to formally verified its libraries and backend written in C using state-of-the-art verification tools.
+To prove the memory safety of RPython, we aim to formally verify its libraries and backend written in C using state-of-the-art verification tools.

 - **SGX support**: With the memory safety of MesaPy, we also port it to